Change Started

 5. Ozone (O3) – Ozone is a naturally occurring gas in the Earth’s atmosphere and is critical in protecting us from harmful UV radiation.
 However, it can act as a ground-level greenhouse gas and contribute to global warming.

-It’s worth noting that water vapor is also a potent greenhouse gas.
+It’s worth noting that water vapour is also a potent greenhouse gas.
 Still, it is not usually considered in discussions of greenhouse gas emissions since it is naturally occurring and not directly affected by human activities.

 What are Carbon dioxide equivalents (CO2e)?

-Different greenhouse gases have varied capacities in atmospheric heat absorption and contribute to global warming.
 As mentioned, compared to carbon dioxide, methane is 25 times more potent but is the most prominent greenhouse gas contributing to warming the planet.

 Therefore to facilitate easy reporting and measure the impact of greenhouse gases, all other gases are scaled to the effects of Carbon dioxide, known as Carbon dioxide equivalents.
 For example, if a company produces Carbon dioxide and Methane, both these gases will be combined in one metric that is Carbon dioxide equivalent.